 On-demand application VPN connections with Citrix mVPN

 You can manage devices and apps with a combination of Citrix XenMobile MDX and Microsoft Intune.
 This combination means that you can manage apps with Intune app protection policy while using Citrix's mVPN technology.
-The integration with Citrix is available for the Intune App SDK for iOS and Android, and with the Intune App Wrapping Tool for iOS and Android (with the -citrix flag).
+The integration with Citrix is available for the Intune App SDK for iOS and Android, and with the Intune App Wrapping Tool for iOS (with the -citrix flag).